Yamakaja/boxmuller/README.md

-# Boxmueller
+# Boxmuller

-A gaussian random number generator based on the Box-Mueller transform.
+A gaussian random number generator based on the Box-Muller transform.

 ### Project Structure

-* `reference/`: Originally a bit-accurate reference implementation of the boxmueller GRNG core.
+* `reference/`: Originally a bit-accurate reference implementation of the boxmuller GRNG core.
 Note: The VHDL implementation has diverged from this reference, and comes with lots of optimizations that are not covered here.
 Nonetheless, this project should give you a good idea of what's going on.
-* `verification/`: Used to verify simulation VCDs of a boxmueller core
+* `verification/`: Used to verify simulation VCDs of a boxmuller core
 * `src/`: All VHDL source files
 * `vivado/`: Vivado TCL scripts to configure the project
 * `docs/`: Run `doxygen` to generate code documentation.
 This directory is not tracked by git